awasson/civiTAX/README.md

 NOTE: 	This extension has been updated for CiviCRM 4.3.x and higher
 		In order for this extension to work correctly it must be named ca.lunahost.civitax and placed into your extensions directory.

-This extension is currently in development and is not ready for production.
+This extension is currently in development and is ready for testing.

 The following features are functional.